Planning Your Trip to Manuel Antonio

-Two to three days is an ideal amount of time for combining the various pleasures of the Manual Antonio Park.
+Two to three days is an ideal amount of time for combining the various pleasures of Manual Antonio National Park.
 There will be time to spend swimming and relaxing on a beach, as well as joining a more active tour of some sort.

 Combine the above-mentioned activities—a guided walk through the park and a boating/kayaking trip to Damas Island—with a snorkeling adventure.
 Actually getting in the water (as opposed to just looking at it from the shore, or even from a boat) gives you a different and close-up view of a different range of wildlife.
 There are reefs off-shore that harbor colorful tropical fish, and the sea is both pleasantly warm and refreshing.
 You can snorkel from shore, or off a kayak or boat.